 Speech and language development refers to the process through which children learn to communicate using sounds, words, and sentences.
 It begins during infancy and continues through early childhood as children develop listening skills, vocabulary, pronunciation, and conversational abilities.

-Speech refers specifically to the physical production of sounds and words, including articulation and voice control.
-Language, on the other hand, involves understanding and using words to express ideas, emotions, and information.
+Speech refers to the physical production of sounds and words, including articulation and voice control.
+Language involves understanding and using words to express ideas, emotions, and information.
 Both aspects work together to support effective communication.

-Speech and language development exists as a topic of study because communication skills are essential for learning, social interaction, and emotional expression.
-Pediatric specialists, early childhood educators, and developmental researchers study communication milestones to understand how children grow and how to support them when challenges arise.
+Speech and language development is widely studied because communication skills are essential for learning, social interaction, and emotional expression.
+Researchers and educators observe communication milestones to understand child development and provide support when needed.

-The development process varies among children, but there are common patterns often observed during early childhood.
+The development process varies among children, but certain patterns are commonly observed during early childhood.

 | Age Range | Typical Communication Milestones |